Plantation shutters are a popular option for interior shutters in Boston. These wood or faux wood window treatments mount on your window frame.

 People in the western U.S. also refer to this shutter as “California shutters.”

 The foundation of this window treatment dates back to 12th-century Greece, where marble louvers were mounted in stonework.

 Now, the title commonly describes a window covering type with:

 - Wider louvers—2 ½-inch, 3 ½-inch or 4 ½-inch

 - Standard front-installed tilt bar

-These are the most used kind of shutters for houses around America and here in Boston.
+These are the most used kind of shutters for residences all over the USA and here in Boston.

 4 Benefits to Installing Plantation Shutters

 - Are tougher than window blinds or shades.

 - Don’t become distorted over time.